Public examination event

 Public examination of the dissertation

-4. After the lectio praecursoria, the doctoral candidate will, still standing, ask the Opponent to present the critical comments.
-The request is done by saying: "Honoured professor (doctor, etc.), as the opponent appointed by the faculty, please present the comments that you see my dissertation has given grounds for."
+4. After the lectio praecursoria, the doctoral candidate, still standing, asks the opponent to present their critical comments on the dissertation.
+The wording of the request is: “Honoured professor (doctor, etc.), as the opponent appointed by the faculty, please present the comments that you see my dissertation has given grounds for.”
+The doctoral candidate remains standing.

 After the public examination of the dissertation